kyma-project/busola/docs/features.md

         "match": {
           "$.metadata.labels.foo": "bar"
         }
-        # if neither "message" or "messageSrc" is given, a generic message will be used (from i18n files)
+        # if neither "message" or "messageSrc" is given, a generic message will be used (from i18n files - key: common.protected-resource)
       }
     ]
   }